 Crowd control measures have been taken in Venice & Cinque Terre, locals in Barcelona are demanding that tourism be brought under control to save their city, London and Paris are elbow to elbow with millions of tourists every day and Dubrovnik and Amsterdam are being swallowed up by the sheer number of daily tourists.
 And while cities are struggling to handle the stress of mass tourism, all it takes it one rotten tourist to ruin it for others.
-After years of traveling and working with tourists on a daily basis, here are my tips for being a better tourist, based on my observations.

 When you think of Europe, you automatically think of its romantic, whimsical castles, perched high on a hill overlooking a picturesque town below.
 It’s hard to imagine a time when it was normal for royalty to walk these palaces, surrounded in gilded hallways and gold, stuccoed ballrooms.
 It’s also fascinating to wonder what they might think today to see thousands of tourists every day walking through their homes.
 But nonetheless, the average girl can finally experience what it’s like to be a princess, if only for a few hours in some of Europe’s most beautiful castles!